 If you are using a different motor shield or motor controller board, or if you wish to connect your CS to your home network instead of having a separate access point, follow the instructions in the

 If you want to take a look at this file or make a simple change, just open the file and take a look.
-You should see many files open in tabs at the top of the IDE Window.
-Find the down facinng triangle near the upper right of the window and click on it to open the entire list of files.
+You should see many files open in tabs at the top of the IDE window.
+Find the down facing triangle near the upper right of the window and click on it to open the entire list of files.
 Scroll down to near the bottom and click on the “config.h” file you renamed in the previous step to open it in the editing window.
 If you are sure of your changes, make sure to click on “File -> Save” from the top menu to save them.

-Select the board type and com port¶
+Select the board type and COM port¶

 Before you attempt this step, make sure that you have everything connected properly from the assembly page.
 And a final reminder to make sure you cut the Vin trace on the bottom of the Arduino Motor Shield.
 Ready?
 Proceed.

 Connect the computer to the Arduino with the USB cable.
-Note the 5V coming from your computer/raspberry Pi is enough to power the Mega, since it bypasses the regulator that converts your 7-9V power supply down to 5V and goes right to the 5V bus on the board.
+Note the 5V coming from your computer/Raspberry Pi is enough to power the Mega, since it bypasses the regulator that converts your 7-9V power supply down to 5V, and goes right to the 5V bus on the board.
 So don’t be alarmed by lights on your Arduino.

-From the “tools” menu select the “board” menu, then “Arduino AVR boards”, and then “Arduino Mega or Mega 2560”.
+From the “Tools” menu select the “Board” menu, then “Arduino AVR boards”, and then “Arduino Mega or Mega 2560”.

 Then select “Processor” and make sure it says “ATMega2560”

 Last, select “Port” and find the port on your computer that recognizes the Arduino.
-If you don’t see a port listed there and are using a clone board, you may have to install a driver for a CH340 USB chip that is on these boards.
-See here Drivers for the CH340
+If you don’t see a port listed there and are using a clone board, you may have to install a driver for a CH340 USB chip that is on these boards: see here Drivers for the CH340

 Upload the software¶

-The IDE will go through a compile process which will build all the files into an application the Arduino can run and upload it.
+The IDE will go through a compile process which will build all the files into an application the Arduino can run, and then upload it.
 You may see many lines of logging as it finishes its task.
 When done, it will upload the file to the Arduino which you may see as some lights blinking on the Arduino.
-Make sure there are no errors in the log window and that it shows “done uploading” in the status bar and “SUCCESS” and a listing of how much memory is used on the Arduino in the log window.
+Make sure there are no errors in the log window, and that it shows “done uploading” in the status bar and “SUCCESS” and a listing of how much memory is used on the Arduino in the log window.

 Don’t unplug the serial cable yet!